 Households and businesses are just trying to stay afloat.
 State and local governments are cutting back.
 The only way to create jobs and get the economy back on track is for the federal government to run a deficit and spend money to buy goods and services.
 This will, in turn, spur firms to hire additional workers.

-Obama gets it.
-The State of the Union message on January 27, 2010, showed he understands the problems faced by millions of Americans.
+In the State of the Union message on January 27, 2010, President Obama showed he understands the problems faced by millions of Americans.
 He knows that nearly one in five people who want to work can't find a job or can only find part-time work.
 He knows that one in nine families cannot make the minimum payment on their credit cards, that one in seven mortgages is either in default or foreclosure, and that one in eight Americans is on food stamps.

 Where We Stand, December 2009